 Posters are a cheap and easy technique for getting your message out, and local shops and public services will often display posters.
 Posters can also be used on websites and social media.
-The poster template is available to download in landscape and portrait.
+The poster template is available to download here.

-You can add details of your event(s) to this by copying and pasting the template into a word document.
+You can add details of your event(s) to this by copying and pasting into the pdf or word document.
 Key information includes: